getodk/docs/odk1-src/briefcase-using.rst

 #.
 Open the :guilabel:`Pull` tab.
 #.
 Select *Form definition* in the :guilabel:`Pull from` drop-down.
 #.
-Click the :guilabel:`Connect` button and select the :file:`.xml` form definition file.
+Click the :guilabel:`Configure` button and select the :file:`.xml` form definition file.
 #.
 Select the form and click :guilabel:`Pull`.
 The form will be pulled to your :ref:`Briefcase Storage <briefcase_storage>` location.

 .. tip::